Purchase of Service Clause Examples

 Purchase of Service. (i) Subject to Section 9(1) of the Pensions (Municipal) Act R.S.B.C.
 1979,

-Purchase of Service.
-Subject to terms and conditions set forth in this Contract, including the appendices outlined in Article V Section M below, which are on file at FCDJFS and available for review by the Contractor, the Contractor agrees to furnish those specific services detailed in this Contract.
+Purchase of Service. (s): Subject to terms and conditions set forth in this contract, FCJFS agrees to purchase from, and provider agrees to furnish to FCJFS those specific services detailed in this contract with Eastland-Fairfield Career & Technical Schools.

 Purchase of Service.
 As specified in the Federal Register of January 31, 1977, CFR 45 Part 28 and the Minnesota Comprehensive Annual Services Program Plan, the County agrees to purchase and the Contractor agrees to furnish the following: Family Based Services – Family Based Mental Health Family Based Counseling Family Based Crisis Services Group Skills